The New SEO: Why Trust and Expertise Matter More Than Keywords

 Google sees clusters as evidence of:

-Clusters also guide readers through a natural learning path, increasing time on page and engagement, both positive SEO signals.
+Clusters also guide readers through a natural learning path, which means more dwell time and engagement, which means boosted SEO signals (win-win!).

 So, think about developing 3-4 core topic clusters you can own.
 Every piece of content you write should then fall into at least one of your clusters.